Waiheke Beaches and Bays

 Omiha Bay

-Omiha bay also known as Rocky Bay is a small bay located in Rocky bay Omiha, it is home to many moored boats, rocky bay historic boat sheds and access…
+Omiha bay also known as Rocky Bay is a small bay located in Rocky Bay Omiha.
+It is home to many moored boats, Rocky Bay historic boat sheds and access…

 Southern Beaches and Bays – They are often ignored by day-trippers.
 These beaches and bays are tidal, meaning the water goes out hundreds of metres at low tide revealing mudflats and shell banks.
 These beaches/bays are Surfdale Beach, Blackpool Beach, Shelly Beach, Putiki Bay, Rocky Bay and many more.